 Yes.
 An ECN trading environment is generally defined by the addition of the following attributes: existence of a marketplace where traders can trade with each other, displaying of the market depth including clients' place bid and place offer orders, variable spreads, fast execution of trading orders with no dealing desk, competition between various bids and asks placed on the marketplace and same price feed for all clients.
 The SWFX - Swiss FX Marketplace is an ECN sinces it meets all these conditions.

 The SWFX - Swiss FX Marketplace is the name of the ECN trading technology built, owned, exploited and continuously improved by Dukascopy Bank.

 Yes, all accounts have direct access to the SWFX - Swiss FX Marketplace.
 Access to the SWFX ensures that all clients are trading on the same price feed and liquidity independently of the size and type of account.

-No. Our negative answer means that all trading orders are executed fully automatically by the SWFX trading system, execution is STP (Straight-Through Processing) without any human intervention.
-In case of an order placed by phone, the order is entered manually into the SWFX trading system by the Trading Support Desk for automated execution.
+No. Our negative answer means that all trading orders are executed fully automatically by the trading system.
+Order execution is STP (Straight-Through Processing) without any human intervention.
+In case a client places an order by phone, the order is entered manually into the trading system by the Trading Support Desk for automated execution.

 The 'Stop Loss Level' function provides traders with possibility to automatically close all positions beyond a certain drawdown level of equity.